-- Households Projection: Between 2019 and 2025, electoral area G is expected to grow from 1,060 households to 1,449 households, an increase of 37% in six years, which would be significantly faster than the 10% growth observed between 2006 and 2016. - Population Projection: Between 2019 and 2025, electoral area G is expected to grow from 2,332 residents to 3,273 residents, an increase of 40% in six years, which would be significantly faster than the 6% growth observed between 2006 and 2016. - Household income projection: Due to the uncertainty of the COVID-19 pandemic, two income projections were done to 2025.
-One projection assumes a rapid economic recovery from the COVID-19 pandemic, while the other assumes a slower economic recovery.
-In 2025 (and in 2025 dollars), electoral area G is expected to have a median household income of \$92,706 in the rapid recovery scenario or \$88,431 in the slow recovery scenario. - Tenure Projection: Based on the income projection, the split of electoral area G's households by tenure will shift slightly toward owners in the rapid recovery scenario (to 8% renter households and 92% owner households) but not appreciably in the slow recovery scenario (remaining at 9% renter households and 91% owner households).
+- Households projection: Between 2019 and 2025, electoral area H is expected to grow from 1,144 households to 1,296 households, an increase of 13% in six years, which would be slightly faster than the 12% growth observed between 2006 and 2016. - Population projection: Between 2019 and 2025, electoral area H is expected to grow from 2,482 residents to 2,895 residents, an increase of 17% in six years, achieving a much faster pace than the 9% growth observed between 2006 and 2016. - Household income projection: Due to the uncertainty of the COVID-19 pandemic, two income projections were done to 2025.
+One projection assumes a rapid economic recovery from COVID-19, while the other assumes a slower economic recovery.
+In 2025 (and in 2025 dollars), electoral area H is expected to have a median household income of \$93,220 in the rapid recovery scenario or \$88,784 in the slow recovery scenario. - Tenure projection: Based on the income projection, the split of electoral area H's households by tenure will shift slightly toward owners in the rapid recovery scenario (to 18% renter households and 82% owner households) but not appreciably in the slow recovery scenario (remaining at 19% renter households and 81% owner households).